rails/rails/guides/source/form_helpers.md

 Radio buttons are form controls that allow the user to select one option from a set of options.
 The user can only select one option at a time as the choices are mutually exclusive.

-For example, radio buttons for choosing your favorite ice-cream flavor:
+For example, radio buttons for choosing your favorite ice cream flavor:

 ```erb
 <%= form.radio_button :flavor, "chocolate_chip" %>